This post is a part of our PESO model blog series – a guide to the basics of paid, earned, social and owned content.

 - Keep your audience informed.
 Your loyal followers chose to follow you for a reason: they want to see your content.
 Luckily, according to Facebook’s newsroom, “People who want to see more posts from Pages they follow can choose See First in News Feed Preferences to make sure they always see posts from their favorite Pages”.
 If you feel comfortable doing so, use your blog or social media channels to let your followers know they can continue seeing your Facebook posts once they update their News Feed settings.

 - Branch out to other platforms.
 It’s still unclear which platforms, if any, will benefit from these Facebook changes.
-However, it makes sense for your business to determine which social platforms your audiences uses outside of Facebook and put extra focus there.
+However, it makes sense for your business to determine which social platforms your audience members use outside of Facebook and put extra focus there.
 Even Mark Zuckerberg himself predicts Facebook use will decline.
 “I expect the time people spend on Facebook and some measures of engagement will go down,” he said in a recent statement.
 People will have to search elsewhere for their daily dose of viral content; make sure you have a presence on those platforms when they do.

 Change is scary; developing the right strategy will help to ease those fears.
 By taking these tips into consideration, you’ll empower your business to continue succeeding with or without Facebook.
 While there are a lot of unknowns at play with these new algorithms, there are also opportunities for your social strategy to expand and evolve.